 I want to learn to swim.
 I grew up where there were no pools to learn that safe, and now I'm old (29), but I still think I'm missing out.
 Will you please give me basic tips that one has to have if they are starting to learn to swim?

 Hey, 29 is not old!
 It is never too old to learn to swim, and the fact that you missed out on the opportunity when you were a child does not mean you cannot learn to swim now.
 You have some determination, and that is to your credit.

 How quickly you learn to swim will depend on how comfortable you are in the water and how much your confidence grows as you learn and progress.

 Your first step is to explore the water and experience how your body behaves in the pool.
-Essential swimming basics for you to master first include holding your breath, breathing out into the water and learning to stand up from a floating position.
+Essential swimming basics to master first include holding your breath, breathing out into the water and learning to stand up from a floating position.
 Learning how to swim the basic swimming strokes is easy once you have learnt how your body moves and how to control your movements in a safe and confident way.

-contains aspects of learning to swim plus over 80 separate swimming exercises to help all parts of basic swimming and swimming the four basic strokes.
+My best-selling book The Complete Beginners Guide To Swimming contains aspects of learning to swim plus over 80 separate swimming exercises to help all parts of basic swimming and swimming the four basic strokes.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.